Örebro Municipality

 Örebro Municipality (Örebro kommun) is a municipality in Örebro County in central Sweden.
 Its seat is located in the city of Örebro.

 The municipality was created from the City of Örebro and surrounding rural municipalities in 1971 and with some areas added in 1974 it had an area of 1,840 km^{2}.
 In 1995 the municipality was split in two when Lekeberg Municipality was recreated in its boundaries from 1967.

 Localities

-Towns and localities with more than 800 inhabitants:
+Towns and localities with at least 200 inhabitants (31 December 2023):